amagerard/amagerard/README.md

 Postfixadmin, an open source, web based interface (new with nginx) for managing domains/mailboxes/aliases.
 [Go to Mail Server](../../../Mail/wiki/01Network)

-Freeradius 3.2.3 is an authentication server with  mysql, ldap or samba Active Directory.
+Freeradius 3.2.3 is an authentication server with  mysql, ldap or Samba Active Directory.
 [Go to Freeradius](../../../Freeradius/wiki/01Freeradius)